Melbourne Convention and Exhibition Centre: Melbourne Art Fair

-The inaugural Melbourne Art Fair, a commercial art fair, was held in 1988 in the Royal Exhibition Buildings, started by a group of gallery-owners.
+The inaugural Melbourne Art Fair, a commercial art fair, was held in 1988 in the Royal Exhibition Building, started by a group of gallery-owners.
 It continued as a biennial event, exhibiting works from Australian and international galleries, with sales of A$8-10 million, from 2003 being run by the new not-for-profit Melbourne Art Foundation.
 The fair was paused in 2016 owing to lack of interest from galleries, but relaunched in a smaller form in a temporary venue in Southbank.

 In 2020 it moved to its permanent new home at the Melbourne Convention and Exhibition Centre, with the aim of showcasing both major galleries and "progressive young galleries".
 However, because of the COVID-19 pandemic in Australia, its scheduled run in June 2020 had to be instead changed into on online version, running 1–7 June and showing artworks from the Asia-Pacific region from 40 galleries.
 The next fair is scheduled for 17–20 February 2022.

-The fair is endorsed by the Art Galleries Association of Australia (AAGA) and is supported by the federal government via the Australia Council for the Arts and the Victorian Government via Creative Victoria.
+The fair is endorsed by the Art Galleries Association of Australia (AAGA) and is supported by the federal government via the Australia Council for the Arts and the Government of Victoria via Creative Victoria.

+PAX Australia

+The first international edition of gaming exhibition and festival Penny Arcade Expo (PAX) was held in 2013 at the Melbourne Showgrounds.

+Shortly following the hugely successful inaugural event, it was announced that the 2014 edition would be held at the Melbourne Convention and Exhibition Centre.
+The MCEC has since become the permanent home of PAX Australia, with the event held annually in either October or November (with the exception of the scheduled 2020 and 2021 shows due to the COVID-19 pandemic, with the events being held online instead).
+In 2022, a reported 23,000 people attended the event.

+PAX has coincided with GCAP and Melbourne International Games Week since 2014, which is supported by the Government of Victoria via Creative Victoria.
+It is currently the only PAX outside of the US.

+Connect Expo

+Connect Expo, the annual Australian business and ICT trade show is held at the Melbourne Convention and Exhibition Center since 2014.